ma-ji/css/docs/voted_options.md

 - [Transformers](https://huggingface.co/docs/transformers/index): Train or fine-tune pretrained BERT models.
 Used by many proceeding packages.
 I used it to fine-tune a BERT model for [classifying nonprofits according to their mission statements](https://github.com/ma-ji/npo_classifier).
 - [NetworkX](https://networkx.org/): Network analysis.
 - [igraph](https://igraph.org/): Network analysis, more efficient than NetworkX, but I primarily used it for visualization or functions that NetworkX does not have.
-- [Gephi](https://gephi.org/): Network visualization (calculation on large networks is very very slow).
+- [Gephi](https://gephi.org/): Network visualization.
+Calculating large networks is very very slow, strongly discoursed.
+Usually I use NetworkX for crunching numbers then Gephi for visualization.